Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 Selling on eBay Can Be Expensive

-- Their fees are high (often in excess of 10%) and are based on the final sale price which; with the high values of the typical RV, can be significant.
+- Their fees are high (often in excess of 10%) and are based on the final sale price.
+With the high values of the typical RV, this can be significant.

-- And, as a seller, you need to be aware that the audience using eBay is always “looking for a great deal” and will invariably give you a ”low-ball” offer, at best.
+- As a seller, you need to be aware that the audience using eBay is always “looking for a great deal” and will invariably give you a ”low-ball” offer, at best.